JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.2/notesDatabases.md

 *images from http://theteacher.info/index.php/computing-principles-01/1-3-exchanging-data/1-3-2-databases/2167-relational-databases-versus-flat-file-databases*

+**Example**
 <img src="https://raw.githubusercontent.com/JachymT/a-level-cs-blog/main/Computer%20Systems/1.3/1.3.2/images/relationships.JPG">
+the costomer ID in the first table is the primary key and its linked to the customer ID in the sencond table, which is the foreign key, and does not have to be unique in that table.

 ## Query
 The action of searching a database to retrieve a specific peice of data.
 A **complex query** has more than 1 search critera, often checking more than 1 field.
 Might be sorted by a primary key